CanevottiAlessia/Streamlit-miR-RF/README.md

 ## 🧍 Human specific miRNAs

-Display or hide human-specific or pre-miRNAs.
+Display or hide human-specific pre-miRNAs.
 - **Show all**: No human-specificity filtering is applied.
 - **Only hsa-specific**: Retain only pre-miRNAs annotated as human-specific.
 - **Not hsa-specific**: Exclude human-specific pre-miRNAs and retain all other entries.